Desktop computers | A buyers guide

 - 512MB Anytech Graphics 4827 - this implies a separate video card.

-- 512MB Graphics (onboard) - means it is an onboard video card.
+- 512MB Graphics (onboard) - means it is an onboard video card sharing the system's RAM.

-Another consideration to make when choosing a video card, or a full desktop system, is the outputs on the video card, for example some models have a DVI output, which you may require if you want to link your computer to your TV or other DVI enabled screen.
+Another consideration to make when choosing a video card, or a full desktop system, is the outputs on the video card.
+For example, some models have an HDMI output, which you may require if you want to link your computer to your TV or other HDMI enabled screen.